KatHardy01/Analyzing-Competing-Streaming-Services/README.md

 Many analysts predict that the industry _will_ continue to trend upwards in the upcoming years.
 However, the higher prices, lack of content, and recent 'ads' have caused users to become disenchanted.
 So what does the future hold, and how can we help these companies maintain subscribers?

 ## Questions to Ask
 * Which streaming service has the most content?
 Why?
-Is this a positve or negative when looking at a streaming service?
+Is this a positve or a negative when looking at a streaming service?
 * Which streaming service has the highest IMDB rating.
 Which streaming service has the lowest?
 * What are the most popular movies and tv shows of the highest rated streaming service?
 What are the most popular titles of each?
 * How can we improve the lowest rated streaming service?
 What are the future aspects we can look at regarding demographic information and membership anaylsis?